Steffo99/template-poetry/README.md

     ```console
     $ cd example-project
     ```

-5. Create a new repository on GitHub for it:
+5. Initialize a Git repository in it:

-    - Either [create a new repository via the web interface](https://github.com/Steffo99/template-poetry/generate), then add it as a remote on your local copy of the repository and push to it:

     ```console
     $ git init
     $ git commit --message "First commit"
+    $ git branch --move --force main
+    ```

+6. Create a new repository on GitHub for it, either via [the web interface](https://github.com/Steffo99/template-poetry/generate) or via [`gh`], then add it as a remote on your local copy of the repository and force push to it:

+    ```console
+    $ gh repo create --public --template Steffo99/template-poetry example-project
     $ git remote add origin git@github.com:ghost/example-project.git
-        $ git branch --move --force main
     $ git push --force --set-upstream origin main

-    - Or use [`gh`] to automatically initialize it:

-        ```console
-        $ gh repo create --push example-project
     ```

 ### Publishing